ESPE Research Unit

 - Grant holders will be asked to present the status of their research at the Annual ESPE meeting, one year after completion of the grant.

-- A grant must be activated within 6 months of receipt by submitted a grant payment form.
+- A grant must be activated within 6 months of receipt by submitting a grant payment form.

 - Applicant CV